 This feature is disabled by default.
 When the feature is disabled, the tag will not leave the CUWBNet due to a motion threshold or timeout period caused by lack of movement

-This feature can be used while a tag is powered via USB, but the behavior is modified: The tag will timeout after the set timeout period, and announce every 5 seconds.
+This feature can be used while a tag is powered via USB; however the behavior is modified.
+The tag will timeout after the set timeout period and will announce every 5 seconds.
 It will not join the CUWBNet until it is in motion or given a tag role without Wake-on-Shake CUWBNet Leave parameters.
-Additionally, wake-on-shake search is disabled while on USB power while this feature is enabled.
+Additionally, Wake-on-Shake search is disabled while the tag is powered by USB when this feature is enabled.

 Filtering is a mathematical process applied to the output position data that makes the data more precise, at the cost of latency.

-The CUWB System allows for users to configure position data filtering.
-The filtering is applied to the position data on the User Stream.
+The CUWB System allows for users to configure position data filtering, which is applied to the position data on the User Stream.

 Filtering can be configured in the CUWB Manager UI or via position_smoothing_mode in the System Setting Keys.

-Users can set the Smoothing Factor which is the number of positions.
+Users can set the Smoothing Factor, which defines the number of positions used in the filter.
 The equivalent settings key is position_smoothing.

 The simple average is the moving average of the position data over the last number of positions determined by the smoothing factor.
 Dropped beacons, or positions that are unable to be calculated are not included in the output.
 The simple average filter is sufficient for most users to increase system precision and eliminate outliers.